eyedeekay/Actually-Work-Offline/README.md

 fucking scream.
-And it gets worse, on the off change you make it to the profiles menu and realize "Hey I should fucking look at this before I run Firefox **every fucking time**" and check "Work Offline" and start a browsing session, If you by chance visit a remote site in the browser once, it will ask you to refresh the page and then **end you offline browsing** **session**.
+And it gets worse, on the off change you make it to the profiles menu and realize "Hey I should fucking look at this before I run Firefox **every fucking time**" and check "Work Offline" and start a browsing session, If you by chance visit a remote site in the browser once, it will ask you to refresh the page and then **end your offline browsing** **session**.
 This is confusing and self-defeating.
 Much like Mozilla's routine behavior TBH.

 With this extension, **Work Offline means Work Offline** and nothing else, until you close